vncnz/heimdallr/README.md

 ---

-Oh, if you are taken aback by the emptyness of the screen: I like minimalism, I don't use a statusbar and I use Niri as my window manager.
-This is my daily driver computer.
+Oh, if the screen looks too empty, that’s by design: I like minimalism.
+No status bar, Niri as WM, and this is my daily driver.

 ## Screenshots